alexey-pkv/GodotLighter/docs/SQLNode.md

 | `binds`    | Array  | An array of values to bind to the query parameters.     |
 | `failsafe` | int    | The highest number of records expected to be retrieved. |

+**Description**: The behaciour of this method is exactly the same as `query_all`, but you can overide the failsafe value.
+If more than `failsafe` records are selecteds the query will raise an error and return an empty set.

 ---

 ### `query_column_all_max(query: String, binds: Array, failsafe: int): Array`